Relay in BMS Systems – Your Easy Guide in 2026

 The third point is the contact’s current rating.

-It is also very important how much ampere our load is going to take if our load is going to take one ampere, we can select a one-ampere relay.
+It is also very important how many amperes our load is going to take.
+If our load is going to take one ampere, we can select a one-ampere relay.

 But if our load is two amperes, we cannot use a one-ampere relay for that load.